I have a few documents you may find useful, including using a birth ball in labour which you can find if you click here.

 Offered by Bath RUH

-For any woman who has had her baby at the RUH, any amount of months or years after birth although often used 3-4 months after labour.
+For any woman who has had her baby at the RUH, any amount of months or years after birth and not before 3 months after labour.

 National Breastfeeding Helpline